-One of my favorite fall ingredients is kabocha squash or Japanese pumpkin.
+One of my favorite fall ingredients is kabocha (sometimes called kabocha squash or Japanese pumpkin).
 I have many kabocha recipes that I want to share with you, but let’s start with this delicious and easy Kabocha Salad.

 Have you tried kabocha before?
-Kabocha has a dull-finished, deep green skin and an intense yellow-orange color on the inside.
-It has a sweet flavor, even sweeter than butternut squash and it’s similar in texture and flavor to a pumpkin and a sweet potato combined.
+Kabocha has a dull-finished, deep green skin with an intense yellow-orange flesh.
+It has a sweet taste, even sweeter than butternut squash, while the texture and flavor is a cross between a pumpkin and a sweet potato.

-There’s are really good benefits from eating kabocha.
+Japanese love eating kabocha for its many health benefits.
 It’s high in beta carotene, vitamin C, vitamins B1 and B2, and more.
-Beta-carotene can be converted to vitamin A in the body and vitamin A is important for healthy white blood cells, good immunity and for vibrant eyes, skin and hair.
+Beta-carotene can be converted to vitamin A in the body and vitamin A is important for healthy white blood cells, good immunity and vibrant eyes, skin and hair.
 It’s really good stuff!
 Whenever kabocha is in season, I will rush to the farmers market to pick up one or two to make some of my favorite fall recipes.

-By the way, I gotta tell you one thing.
-Kabocha is hard, I mean, it’s really really hard to cut.
-It requires a sharp knife and strong force to cut up.
-So be careful when you cut it, okay?
+Just a word of caution: Kabocha has really hard skin.
+It requires a razor-sharp knife and a strong force to cut it open.
+So just be extra careful when you cut the squash.

-- Scoop the kabocha seeds with spoon and discard them and cut into 1 inch slices.
+- Scoop the kabocha seeds with a spoon and discard them and cut into 1-inch (2.5 cm) slices.

-- Remove the kabocha skin and cut into 1 inch cubes.
+- Remove the kabocha skin and cut into 1-inch (2.5 cm) cubes.

-- Put the kabocha in saucepan and cover with water.
+- Put the kabocha in a saucepan and cover with water.
 Boil the kabocha until soft.

 - Drain water and mash half of the kabocha.
 It’s better to leave some big chunks unmashed for texture.